-This has created a reality where banks, credit unions, insurance companies, and other organizations that process cardholder data are firmly in hackers' crosshairs.
+This has created a reality where banks, credit unions, insurance companies, and other organizations that process cardholder data and information are firmly in hackers' crosshairs.
 Some of the most devastating cyberattacks in recent history have been on financial organizations, including the Equifax breach in 2017.

 To underscore the size of the threat: of the 3,950 confirmed breaches reported in Verizon's 2020 Data Breach Investigations Report, the financial and insurance sector had the most (448 breaches).

-Cybersecurity Laws and Regulations for the Financial Sector
+Data Security and Compliance: Cybersecurity Laws and Regulations for the Financial Sector

 The Sarbanes-Oxley Act (SOX):

 SOX establishes requirements for the secure storage and management of corporate-facing electronic financial records, including the monitoring, logging, and auditing of certain activity.
-A SOX-related audit will focus on elements of IT security, including the creation and management of robust access controls and routine backups of data.
+A SOX-related audit will focus on elements of information security, including the creation and management of robust access controls and routine backups of data.

 Gramm-Leach-Bliley Act (GLBA):

 GLBA regulates the collection, safekeeping, and use of private financial information.
 For example, according to the Safeguards Rule, if an entity meets the definition of a financial institution, it must adopt measures to protect the customer data in its possession.
-Additionally, the Act requires covered entities to be transparent with respect to information-sharing practices, which includes granting customers the right to opt out of the sharing of their data with third parties.
+Additionally, the Act requires covered companies and entities to be transparent with respect to information-sharing practices, which includes granting customers the right to opt out of the sharing of their data and information with third parties.

 Payment Card Industry Data Security Standard (PCI DSS):

-PCI DSS sets requirements for organizations “that store, process, or transmit cardholder data."
-As is the case with any guideline or standard, compliance alone doesn't shield an organization from legal liability in the event of a data breach.
+PCI DSS sets requirements for companies and organizations “that store, process, or transmit cardholder data."
+As is the case with any guideline or standard, compliance alone doesn't shield an organization from legal liability in the event of a data and information breach.
 However, strict adherence to the standard as well as conformance to extensive guidelines and recommendations outlined by the Federal Financial Institutions Examination Council (FFIEC) can mitigate an institution's cybersecurity risks as well as demonstrate to customers a concerted effort to protect their data wherever it resides.

 Broadly speaking, financial institutions and other organizations that must abide by PCI DSS are required to: